top of page

 Our Church History

-The Assemblies of Christ Int'l is a Church jurisdiction that, although officially founded in 2023 by R.W.
-Deese, Phillip Burd, Emmanuel Julian, and Anastasius Omoke, is an extension of the ancient Historical Church.
+The Assemblies of Christ Int'l is a Church jurisdiction that is an extension of the ancient Historical Church.
 Apostle Paul referred to all the churches collectively during his day as "the Assemblies of Christ" (Romans 16:16).

 In agreement with Apostle Paul, we have embraced the collective referent Assemblies of Christ as the most appropriate title for our association of churches.
 Not only are we connected to the early church through our Scriptural name, but we are also connected to the historical church through Apostolic Succession traced back to the original apostles, the four ecumenical creeds, and the sacraments.